InseeFrLab/funcamp.sspcloud.fr/README.md

 The sources for the pages, however, are synced bidirectionally in the `docs/` folder.
 In consequence it is also possible to modify directly the markdown (`.md`) files in the `docs/` folder directly, the changes will be published automatically.

+For publishing translation or new version of the documentation without supressing the previous one there is [the variation feature of gitbook](https://docs.gitbook.com/editing-content/variants)